zachpino/digital-media-s18/week5/svg.md

-### Adding SVG
+### Adding SVG Images from Adobe Illustrator

 ---

-Digrammatic content produced from Adobe Illustrator can be directly included in our html documents.
+Diagrammatic content produced from Adobe Illustrator can be directly included in our html documents.

 Within Illustrator: File->Save As->SVG

 Opening up the resulting svg file in Sublime should reveal something like this, which can be pasted into an HTML document or further manipulated *as text*.
+Note that, here, the content has additional `id` names added to the svg objects so we can style them with CSS and JQuery.

 ```
 	<svg style="width:100%" version="1.1" id="Layer_1" xmlns="http://www.w3.org/2000/svg" x="0px" y="0px" viewBox="0 0 1600 900" enable-background="new 0 0 1600 900" xml:space="preserve">